-4.4 Parents
+4.4Parents

-Parents are crucial in helping Trinity develop and maintain good behaviour.
+Parents are critical in supporting pupils to develop and maintain good behaviour during their time at Trinity; in our community and as they grow into adults in the future.
 To support the school, parents are encouraged to get to know the school's behaviour policy and, where possible, take part in the life of the school and its culture.
 Parents have an important role in supporting the school's behaviour policy and are encouraged to reinforce the policy at home as appropriate.
 Where a parent has a concern about management of behaviour, they should raise this directly with the school while continuing to work in partnership with us.

-At Trinity, we aspire to build and maintain positive relationships with parents, by keeping parents updated about their children's behaviour, encouraging parents to celebrate pupils' successes and helping parents to understand the school's behaviour policy.
+At Trinity, we aspire to build and maintain positive relationships with parents, by keeping parents updated about their children's behaviour, encouraging parents to celebrate pupils' successes, and helping parents to understand the school's behaviour policy.